All in-person American Citizen Services are by appointment only.

 If you have an urgent need to travel due to a medical emergency or death/serious illness of an immediate family member, and require an emergency passport, please write to the appropriate consular office with proof of and reason for travel: JerusalemACS@state.gov or TelAvivACS@state.gov.

 - Documentation of the emergency (typically a hospital or police report)

 - Scanned copy of the bio page of all passports needing renewal

 Once approved, emergency passports are printed and given to applicants on the same day as the appointment.

 The Embassy requires that applicants bring photocopies of their passports, other necessary IDs, and all relevant documents to their appointment.

 Please note that no other in-person services, such as notary services or renunciations, are available at this time.

 Welcome to the homepage of American Citizen Services at the U.S. Embassy in Jerusalem and the Branch Office in Tel Aviv.
 We provide information and assistance to U.S. citizens visiting or residing in Israel, the West Bank, and Gaza.

-American Citizen Services (ACS) at the U.S. Embassy in Jerusalem and the Branch Office in Tel Aviv is open Monday through Friday by appointment only.
+American Citizen Services (ACS) at the U.S. Embassy in Jerusalem and the Branch Office in Tel Aviv is open by appointment only.
 Please follow the link to the service you are requesting in order to make an appointment.
-We cannot schedule appointments over the phone.
+We cannot schedule appointments over the phone or by email.
 Please note we are closed to the public on U.S. and local holidays.
-ACS at the U.S. Embassy in Jerusalem is closed on the last Tuesday of every month.
-ACS at the Branch Office in Tel Aviv is closed on the first Wednesday of every month.
+ACS at the U.S. Embassy in Jerusalem is closed on Thursdays, and ACS Tel Aviv is closed on Fridays.